Amanda Knox: Investigation

 The first detectives on the scene were Monica Napoleoni and her superior Marco Chiacchiera.
-Napoleoni conducted the initial interviews and quizzed Knox about her failure to immediately raise the alarm, which was later widely seen as an anomalous feature of Knox's behaviour.
-According to Knox, Napoleoni was hostile to her from the outset.
+Napoleoni conducted the initial interviews and quizzed Knox about her failure to immediately raise the alarm, which was later widely seen as an anomalous feature of Knox's behavior.
+Knox said that she had spent the night of 1 November with Sollecito at his flat, smoking marijuana, watching the French film Amélie, and having sex.
+Sollecito told police he could not remember if Knox was with him that evening or not.
+According to Knox, Napoleoni had been hostile to her from the outset.
 Chiacchiera discounted the signs of a break-in, deeming them clearly faked by the killer.
 The police were not told the extent of Kercher's relationship with Silenzi in initial interviews.
-On November 4, the same day Chiacchiera was quoted as saying that someone known to Kercher and let into the building by her might be responsible for her murder, Guede is believed to have left Perugia.
+On November 4, Chiacchiera was quoted as saying that someone known to Kercher might have been let into the apartment and be responsible for her murder.
+The same day, Guede is believed to have left Perugia.

 Interviews, arrest, and arraignment

-Over the following days Knox was repeatedly interviewed, ostensibly as someone who might become a witness.
-She told police that on November 1 she received a text from Lumumba advising that her evening waitressing shift had been cancelled and she had stayed over at Sollecito's apartment, only going back to the apartment she shared with Kercher on the morning the body was discovered.
+Over the following days, Knox was repeatedly interviewed as a witness.
+She told police that on November 1, she received a text from Lumumba advising that her evening waitressing shift had been cancelled, so she had stayed over at Sollecito's apartment, only going back to the apartment she shared with Kercher on the morning the body was discovered.
+On the night of November 5, Knox voluntarily went to the police station.
 Knox was not provided with legal counsel, as Italian law only mandates the appointment of a lawyer for someone suspected of a crime.
-On the night of November 5, Knox voluntarily went to the police station, although what followed is a matter of dispute.
-Police arrested Knox, Sollecito, and Patrick Lumumba on November 6, 2007.
-Charges against Lumumba were dropped a short time later.

-At her trial, Knox testified that she had spent hours maintaining her original story, that she had been with Sollecito at his flat all night and had no knowledge of the murder, but a group of police would not believe her.
-Knox said, "I wasn't just stressed and pressurised; I was manipulated"; she testified to being told by the interpreter, "probably I didn't remember well because I was traumatised.
-So I should try to remember something else."
-Knox stated, "they said they were convinced that I was protecting someone.
-They were saying 'Who is it?
-Who is it?'
-They were saying: 'Here's the message on your telephone, you wanted to meet up with him, you are a stupid liar."
-Knox also said that a policewoman "was saying 'Come on, come on, remember' and then – slap – she hit me.
-Then 'come on, come on' and – slap – another one".
+Knox said she had requested a lawyer but was told it would make things worse for her.